The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: The Periapsis Shift and Extremality

-From comparing Fig. (\ref{9}) with Fig. (\ref{5}) and Fig. (\ref{7}), it can be easily guessed that the ModMax model in its AdS form also follows the black hole behavior pattern well in the extremal limit.\\ So adding the AdS radius($\Lambda= 3/l^2 $) will not have any behavioral effect?
+From Fig. (\ref{6}), it can be easily guessed that the ModMax model in its AdS form also follows the black hole behavior pattern well in the extremal limit.
+So adding the AdS radius ($\Lambda= 3/l^2 $) will not have any behavioral effect?
 To answer this question, it is better to look at the behavior of the "A" and $\sigma$ functions.

-The key observation in Fig. (\ref{10}) is that the introduction of the AdS radius enables the parameter "A" to exceed unity as the distance from the horizon increases, thereby allowing "$\sigma$" to assume negative values.
-Consequently, the spacetime beyond the horizon bifurcates into two distinct regions: an inner region near the horizon where only prograde orbital motion is permitted, and an outer region sufficiently far from the horizon where only retrograde motion dominates, Fig. (\ref{11}).
+The key observation in Fig. (\ref{7}) is that the introduction of the AdS radius enables the parameter "A" to exceed unity as the distance from the horizon increases, thereby allowing "$\sigma$" to assume negative values.
+Consequently, the spacetime beyond the horizon bifurcates into two distinct regions: an inner region near the horizon where only prograde orbital motion is permitted, and an outer region sufficiently far from the horizon where only retrograde motion dominates, Fig. (\ref{8}).
 This transition underscores the role of spacetime curvature in shaping orbital dynamics.

-Another critical observation in both Fig. (\ref{10a}) and Fig. (\ref{10b}) is the preservation of the model’s behavioral pattern as it approaches the extremal limit.
-Specifically, the superextremal charge curve (red solid) precisely replicates the mathematical behavior of the standard black hole configuration with subextremal charge (dot curve for $q = 0.8$).
-Consequently, this consistent maintenance of periapsis shift dynamics at extremality joins the growing body of evidence(i.e. the persistence of the event horizon—which ensures adherence to the WCCC—and the retention of an unstable photon sphere outside the horizon) supporting the WGC.
-The alignment of these phenomena underscores the model’s robustness in preserving black hole structural integrity even under extremal conditions, further reinforcing the physical plausibility of the WGC as a fundamental principle governing gravitational and quantum interactions.